kmpatel100/AI-assistant-on-GCP/README.md

 ---

 ## Step 1: Free Credits
-o get free credits for the session, go to [Access Credits](https://trygcp.dev/claim/devfest-windsor), and you can follow this presentation 👉️ [How To Get Free Cloud Credits](https://github.com/kmpatel100/AI-assistant-on-GCP/blob/main/Slides/How%20To%20Get%20Free%20Cloud%20Credits.pdf) If you have problems getting the credits.
+To get free credits for the session, go to [Access Credits](https://trygcp.dev/claim/devfest-windsor), and you can follow this presentation 👉️ [How To Get Free Cloud Credits](https://github.com/kmpatel100/AI-assistant-on-GCP/blob/main/Slides/How%20To%20Get%20Free%20Cloud%20Credits.pdf) If you have problems getting the credits.

 **Note:** This might not work after the DevFest since it's available for a limited time.

 ## Step 2: Create project in GCP